PEZ/SketchPluginShortcuts/README.md

 Now you are ready to run the web service locally:

+    $ heroku local:run 'foreman start'

+The application starts and is reachable on the default address of [http://localhost:5000/](http://localhost:5000/).
+However, while this is the most Heroku-like way to run the application, for some reason you do not get very much debug information from the output in the terminal.
+So, this is how I most often start the server locally:

-    $ heroku local:run foreman run python app.py
+    $ heroku local:run 'foreman run python app.py'

-`foreman` informs you where the service is running.
-The default is [http://localhost:5000/](http://localhost:5000/).

-There is also a way to run the fetching of the shortcut information from the web browser - [http://localhost:5000/apport](http://localhost:5000/apport).
+In addition to the `fabric` task, there is a way to run the fetching of the shortcut information from the web browser - [http://localhost:5000/apport](http://localhost:5000/apport).
 Basic Auth is used to protect that route from non-admins.
 To use it you will need these variables configured in the `.env`:

     ADMIN_USER_NAME=your-admin-user-name
     ADMIN_USER_PASSWORD=your-admin-user-password